andrerun/gardener/_aa/Design specification.md

-# Scaling Gardener Storage Volumes
+# Gardener Storage Volume Autoscaling<br/>_phase 1: observability volumes_
 ## _Design Specification_

+---
-### Introduction
+## Introduction

-TODO: Use those to build a description of the initiative.
-The big description goes here, the one in the project definition will only be as long as necessary to reflect goals and scope.

-"Same size fits ALL" strategy is not optimal for the persistence volume sizes of Gardener observability workloads.
+A "one size fits all" strategy is a poor fit for the persistence volumes of Gardener observability workloads.
-This initiative aims at providing a more flexible and dynamic resizing of the PVs on infrastructures where the corresponding Storage Classes support the resize operation.
-The resizing is only in increasing dimensions.
-Shrinking PV usually is not directly supported by the infrastructure providers.
+The initiative outlined in this document aims to provide flexible, dynamic PV resizing where the underlying infrastructure supports it.

-Background:
+#### Background:
-Logs are vital for understanding and troubleshooting Gardener clusters, and yet we operate under tight resource boundaries.
-For example the PV in the logging stack are 30GB in size by default, for ALL clusters.
-To prevent reaching this limit and hence bringing down the logging stack, there is a curator side car removing older logs before exhausting the entire volumes.
-In some cases this strategy allows retention of logs only for 2, 3 days in very busy or large clusters.
+Logs are vital for understanding and troubleshooting Gardener clusters.
+Yet we operate under tight resource constraints and logging stack PVs default to a static size of 30GB, for ALL shoots.
+To prevent reaching this limit and bringing down the logging stack, there is a curator sidecar which periodically removes older logs.
+As a result, in some very large or busy clusters, this strategy allows retention of logs for only for 2-3 days.

-In the very same time, while we have a space starvation in some clusters, in others we observe quite the opposite.
-There are 5 to 10% only utilisation of the disk spaces.

-This initiative introduces a Gardener controller that can optionally resize PVs of the gardener application using PVs is storage classes allow it.
-In such way we can start small by default and then have the ability to grow the needed space up to a given boundary.

-The initial targets for PVC autoscaler are the observability components such as Vali, Prometheus and AlertManager, but once this component matures enough it should be possible to use it elsewhere.

-In order to reduce the amount of manual work when resizing PVCs once they reach a certain threshold and also to potentially reduce the initial size of PVCs, we need to implement dynamic resize support for persistent volumes.
+On the other hand, while some clusters experience storage starvation, others operate with just 5-10% of their observability volumes utilised.

+The present initiative is focused on observability storage volumes, and aims to:
+- Optimize volume utilisation
+- Ensure that high-throughput clusters receive sufficient observability storage space

+The goals are achieved by the following means:
+- A Gardener controller is introduced to auto-scale PVs (expand only)
+- Observability volumes are selectively marked for action by said controller
+- Initial volume size is reduced
+- Where the storage infrastructure does not support volume resizing, the preexisting, static-size volume sizing strategy is employed

+The current initiative is limited to scaling the observability components - _Vali_, _Prometheus_, and _AlertManager_.
+However, the long term vision is, once the PV autoscaling implementation matures enough, to also use it to offer PV auto-scaling for customer volumes.

+### Goals
+- General ability to autoscale PVs
+  - Ability is conditional on PVC's storage class supporting resizing
+  - Autoscaling is inactive by default
+  - Ability to selectively activate autoscaling per PVC
+  - Ability to trigger scaling based on relative volume utilisation ratio (used bytes/capacity bytes).
+Trigger threshold ratio configurable via code.
+  - Ability to configure absolute upper scaling limit per PVC
+  - Autoscaling causes minimal interruption to scaled workloads
+- Autoscaling ability activated for observability volumes (`alertmanager`, `prometheus`, and `vali`) in seeds' `garden` namespace, and in shoot namespaces.
+- Absolute upper scaling limit configured on each observability volume.
+- Reduce the initial size of a volume, when autoscaling is activated for that volume, if such reduction is aligned with general Gardener goals (cost, reliability).
+- Implementation artefacts, directly created to satisfy the requirements of this document, follow Gardener guidelines.
+- Some metrics, which represent an overview of the PVC autoscaling state per seed, available through one or more of the seed system's Prometheus instances.
+- Provide operational documentation for Gardener Operators
+  - Provide extension configuration documentation
+  - Provide extension operational documentation
+- Ability to enable/disable the feature per seed, via feature gate

+### Non-Goals
+- Ability to activate autoscaling on a group of PVCs, other than specifying each PVC individually.
+Activate by selector or namespace is not required.
+- Ability to selectively deactivate autoscaling, e.g. by PVC selector or namespacen
+- Ability to scale a PVC if the storage class does not support resizing.
+- Ability to deactivate autoscaling for any of the observability volumes specified in the 'Goals' section.

+<mark>TBD</mark>

+### Notes:
-Note, that shrinking a PVC is not supported.
-A PVC size can only be increased, and not decreased.
+- Shrinking a PVC is not supported.
+A limitation imposed by the underlying infrastructure, PVC size can only be increased, and not decreased.

-[pvc-autoscaler] is a Kubernetes controller which periodically monitors persistent volumes and resizes them, if the available space or number of inodes drops below a certain threshold.

-Storage Classes MUST have allowVolumeExpansion: true.
+- The newly introduced auto-scaling mode is predicated on the underlying infrastructure supporting volume resizing.
+  This ability to is expressed through the K8s StorageClass type.
+The respective StorageClass must have `allowVolumeExpansion: true`.
 See Volume expansion documentation for more details.

-### PVC Autoscaler - Runtime Structure
+## PVC Autoscaler - Runtime Structure
 The overall runtime structure of the component is outlined in _Fig.1_:

 ![01-runtime_structure.png](resources%2F01-runtime_structure.png)

 _Fig.1: Runtime structure_

-The existing [pvc-autoscaler] application is deployed as a seed system component.
-It runs as a deployment in the seed's `garden` namespace.
-Its primary driving signal are the PVC metrics from the seed's cache Prometheus instance, which it periodically examines, and if capacity is found to be near exhaustion, `pvc-autoscaler` takes action by updating the PVC's storage request.
+For the role of a storage scaling controller, the existing, recently implemented [pvc-autoscaler] is used.
+It is integrated as a seed system component, and runs as a deployment in the seed's `garden` namespace.
+Its primary driving signal is the PVC metrics from the seed's cache Prometheus instance, which it periodically examines, and if capacity is found to be near exhaustion, `pvc-autoscaler` takes action by updating the PVC's storage request.

-In this initial iteration, `pvc-autoscaler` scales two categories of `vali` and `prometheus` volumes: those in shoot namespaces, and those in the seed's `garden` namespace.
+In this initial iteration, `pvc-autoscaler` scales two categories of `vali`, `prometheus`, and `alertmanager` volumes: those in shoot namespaces, and those in the seed's `garden` namespace.

 `pvc-autoscaler` publishes Prometheus metrics to anonymous scrapers via a `/metrics` HTTP endpoint.
 A `ServiceMonitor` object is created in the `garden` namespace, and drives the seed's `prometheus-operator` to configure a scrape on that